cs-wangbo/Spatial-MGCN/README.md

 **--fdim**: the number of highly variable genes selected.

+### 3 Data Preprocessing and Graph Construction

+Run ***Spatial-MGCN/DLPFC_generate_data.py*** to preprocess the raw DLPFC data:

+`python DLPFC_generate_data.py`

+Augments:

+**--savepath**: the path to save the generated file.

+For dealing other ST datasets, please modify the data name.

 ### 4 Usage

-For training your own model, run
+For training Spatial-MGCN model, run

 'python DLPFC_test.py'